What is an Incisional Hernia ?

 Treatment of an Incisional hernia:Your ostomy surgeon will determine a course of action that may include the following:

 -Pressing on the bulge that conforms the hernia.
 Watch and monitor if the hernia goes back into the defect (it recurs).

--Prescribing you permanent use of a parastomal hernia belt to keep to dislodge or keep the hernia in check.
+-Prescribing you permanent use of a parastomal hernia belt to dislodge or keep the hernia in check.